aredn/documentation/arednNetworkDesign/network_topology.rst

   As the name implies, these links form the backbone or superhighway along which large amounts of data can travel for long distances at relatively high speed.
 Typically backbone or "backhaul" links are permanent installations on mountain peaks, tall buildings, or high towers.
 They are usually point-to-point links with large high-gain antenna systems running on reliable power sources.
 In some cases these links are designed with redundant radios which help ensure path protection.
 Backbone links can operate over distances between 10 to 30+ miles.

 Relay Links
   Relay links bridge the gaps between endpoint nodes.
-Their primary purpose is to pass network data, but there may be cases where they also serve as mesh access nodes for users.
+Their primary purpose is to pass data efficiently, but there may be cases where they also serve as network access points for users.
 Sometimes these links are called "mid-mile", "distribution", or "intermediate" nodes.
-They are usually installed on medium-height towers or buildings in order to achieve high signal quality with good line of sight to other relay nodes.
+They are usually installed on medium-height towers or buildings in order to achieve high signal quality with good line of sight to other relay or backbone nodes.
 Depending on conditions, intermediate links may operate over distances between 3 to 10+ miles.

 Endpoint Links
-  Endpoint links are used to connect destination nodes to the mesh network.
-Sometimes these links are called "last mile", "tactical", or "terminal" nodes.
-Usually these nodes serve either as the originator or the final destination for network traffic.
+  Endpoint links are used to connect destination nodes to the network.
+Sometimes these links are called "last mile", "tactical", or "terminal" links.
+Usually the nodes at the far end will serve either as the originators or the final destinations for network traffic.
 Depending on local conditions, endpoint links typically operate over distances of 3 miles or less.

 Different types of radio links may be needed to connect all of the nodes that are required in order to fulfill the purposes for your network.
 The ultimate goal of your network topology is to have a reliable data network that accomplishes its purpose for providing services to the intended destinations and users.